asliayk/final-project/README.md

 To setup your development environment:

-1. Create virtual environment `python -m venv venv`
+1. Create virtual environment `virtualenv venv`

 2. Activate your virtual environment with `venv\Scripts\activate`